 Librarians are involved in many aspects of the law school program, including:

 - Legal Research Training: Librarians teach an elective 2-unit Advanced Legal Research course, and provide customized research training for student RA’s, clinical students, externs, summer associates, and journal editors.

 - Liaison Program: Every faculty member is assigned a research librarian to assist with research, scholarship, and teaching

 - In Class Course Support: Librarians provide in-class lectures on course specific resources, to help students better utilize resources that focus on specific area of laws

 - Legal Research Assistance: Librarians regularly provide legal research training and help locating legal resources to students, faculty, alums, members of the Bench and Bar, and members of the public.

 The Mabie Law Library is named in honor of the William and Inez Mabie Family Foundation.
 The Mabie Family Foundation is directed by Ron Malone and is dedicated to providing philanthropic support to worthy causes, principally in the areas of education and medicine.
 The Foundation was founded by William and Inez Mabie during their lifetimes to facilitate their charitable giving.
 William and Inez Mabie were engaged in substantial ranching, farming, and real estate ventures, principally in the Northern California counties of Santa Clara and San Benito.
 Upon their deaths in 1995, the Foundation received the bulk of its assets from the estate of Inez Mabie, and the Foundation continues the charitable giving initiated by Mr. and Mrs. Mabie during their lifetimes.

 - Google Directions to UC Davis School of Law

 - Driving Directions

-- UC Davis Map - View the location of King Hall on the UC Davis campus
+- UC Davis Map - View the location of the Mabie Law Library in King Hall on the UC Davis campus

 Services for Students with Disabilities